 - 1. Highest priority will be given to looked after children and all previously looked after children who apply for a place at the school. - 2.
 Priority will next be given to children eligible for the service premium.
 A pupil is eligible for the service premium if: - a) one of their parents is serving in the regular armed forces (including pupils with a parent who is on full commitment as part of the full-time reserve service); - b) they have been registered as a 'service child' on the January school census at any point since 2016; - c) one of their parents died whilst serving in the armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme - 3.
-Priority will next be given to children with siblings at the school living permanently at the same address.
-Priority will equally be given to siblings of former pupils (see definitions in section 3) - 4.
-Priority will next be given to children of staff where: - a) the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 5.
+Priority will next be given to children of staff where: - a) the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
 Priority will next be given to all children who are due to transfer from our named feeder schools: - a.
 Anthony Curton CE Primary School - b.
-Emneth Academy - c.
-Marshland St James Primary and Nursery School - d.
-Terrington St. John Primary School - e.
-Tilney St. Lawrence Community Primary School - f.
-Walpole Highway Community Primary School - g.
+Beaupre Primary School - c.
+Emneth Academy - d.
+Marshland St James Primary and Nursery School - e.
+Terrington St. John Primary School - f.
+Tilney St. Lawrence Community Primary School - g.
+Upwell Academy - h.
+Walpole Highway Community Primary School - i.
 West Walton Community Primary School